-From the same folks that brought you 2017's HackOHI/O comes this year's biggest and best hardware event at The Ohio State University.
+From the same folks that brought you 2017's HackOHI/O came 2018's biggest and best hardware event at The Ohio State University.
 A makeathon is a 24-hour hardware-oriented hackathon where students come together to create something amazing!
-MakeOHI/O 2018 will be held on March 3rd and 4th at Knowlton Hall.
-Free food and over $1,000 in prizes will be awarded!
-Don't have any hardware experience?
-Not a problem!
-We'll provide components and the expertise to help you learn more about the amazing things you've always wanted to make.
+MakeOHI/O 2018 was held on March 3rd and 4th at Knowlton Hall.
+Free food was provided and over $1,000 in prizes were awarded!

 A Makeathon is similar to a Hackathon.
 Both are events where participants build awesome projects from scratch in just a few short hours.
 Both can be 24 or 36 hour events--we will be holding a 24 hour event.
 The difference between a MAKEathon and a HACKathon

 is that we are encouraging projects to be hardware oriented, and therefore physically making something!

 All projects must use at least some piece of hardware--whether it is analog, embedded or mechanical is up to you.
 A smartphone app does not count, but a smartphone app that tells a Raspberry Pi or LaunchPad to actuate a servo is fine.
 Embedded software for Arduinos or other microcontrollers are also acceptable.

 Yes!
 Absolutely still come.
 We will have mentors and experienced club members helping out so you are welcome to flag us down at any point.
 If you want to learn a bit more about hardware before the event, come to a club meeting for the Electronics Club.

 You are encouraged to bring any tools you might need.
 There will be some tools available, but keep in mind they will be shared with many teams.
 Our tools include wire strippers, cutters and soldering irons, along with an assortment of test equipment such as oscilloscopes, signal generators and multimeters.
 You will not need to bring power strips or extension cords.